ampas/aces-docs/docs/output-transforms/technical-details/chroma-compression/index.md

 where,

 $J_t$ is the tonescale compressed J

 $J$ is the original J correlate

 $c$ and $z$ are constants defined in the Hellwig2022 model

-### In-gamut compression of M
+### Step 2 - In-gamut compression of M

 The in-gamut compression step creates the main photographic colour rendering.
 This step is a non-linear expansion and compression of M over both the J axis and M axis.
 That is, the amount of expansion and compression depends on both J and M.  Compression increases as J values increase, and reduces as M values increase.
 In other words, shadows are compressed less than highlights, and less saturated colours are compressed more than pure colours.

 The limiting display gamut boundary is not taken into consideration.
-All out of gamut colors will be mapped into the limiting gamut later by the gamut mapper.
-The in-gamut compression mostly affects the interior of the gamut.
+All out of gamut colorus will be mapped into the limiting gamut later by the gamut mapper.
+The in-gamut compression mainly affects the interior of the gamut.

 The in-gamut compression has the following steps: